Exploring the Chattahoochee Nature Center on the Chattahoochee River

 Used by indigenous peoples since at least 1000 BC, the Chattahoochee River historically divided the Muscogee/Creek Indians from the Cherokee.
 It was also of great strategic import to General Sherman’s Atlanta Campaign during the Civil War.

 By the 20th century the river was being used for commercial traffic and hydroelectric power.
-Growing environmental concerns led Jimmy Carter to create the Chattahoochee River National Recreation Area in 1978.
+Environmental concerns led Jimmy Carter to create the Chattahoochee River National Recreation Area in 1978.

 With a mission to connect people with nature through environmental education, the 127-acre Chattahoochee Nature Center was created in 1976.